-WP-2 / # 11 / EJ to J Reviewing period for Plant Protection & Biotechnology products should be shortened
+Reviewing period for Plant Protection & Biotechnology products should be shortened

-- Further shorten reviewing period through harmonization in data requirement for agrochemical products as well as dossier on human & environment safety, and through acceptance of summaries in English, as well as - Take advantage of the evaluation results from foreign countries in order to reduce the resource burden on the Japanese authorities, - Abolish local confined field for import of biotechnology products.
+- further shorten reviewing period through harmonization in data requirement for plant protection product and biotechnology products as well as dossier on human & environment safety, and through acceptance of summaries in English, as well as - take advantage of the evaluation results from foreign countries in order to reduce the resource burden on the Japanese authorities, - expand the scope of the biotechnology products for which local confined field testing may be excluded to genetically modified soybean and other crops based on accumulated evidences and scientific justification by leveraging data from foreign countries.

-- Delivering novel and safe plant protection products and seeds is vital for meeting the needs for food of the growing world population.
+- delivering novel and safe plant protection products and seeds is vital for meeting the needs for food of the growing world population.
 While R&Dintensive companies are continuously and heavily investing in new technologies, the innovation will not contribute to food production without their governmental approval.
-Hence, early market access to novel plant protection products is crucially important, - A delayed market access of novel products will cause technology gaps, resulting in unnecessary disadvantages for farmers due to limited access to innovative products, - Further progress in shortening the reviewing period would bring Japan much closer to international best practice standards, - Harmonizing international data requirements will enable the industry to avoid duplicated investment for market access in the respective area.
+Hence, early market access to novel plant protection products is crucially important, - a delayed market access of novel products will cause technology gaps, resulting in unnecessary disadvantages for farmers due to limited access to innovative products,

+- further progress in shortening the reviewing period would bring Japan much closer to international best practice standards, - harmonizing international data requirements will enable the industry to avoid duplicated investment for market access in the respective area.
 Currently only China and Japan request local confined field testing for GMO crops for import use, while other import countries like EU, Korea and Taiwan etc. leverage the field data collected in cultivation countries for safety assessment.